 Director of Pre-College Programs

-2020 will mark Becki's 20th summer in youth development, and 10th summer with our programs.
+2021 will mark Becki's 21st summer in youth development, and 11th summer with our programs.
 Becki holds degrees in History and Political Science from University of Missouri-Columbia and Art History from University of Missouri-St. Louis.
 Becki has held positions in education and public programming at the Saint Louis Art Museum and the Missouri Historical Society.
 She spent ten summers working for Camp Highlander in Mills River, North Carolina as program director for summer programs and year-round educational programming before joining WashU in 2010.
-Becki is an active member of the National Association of Gifted Children, the Pre-College Directors Association, and the American Camp Association.
+Becki is an active member of the National Association of Gifted Children, the Association of Pre-College Program Directors, and the American Camp Association.

 Coordinator for Pre-College Programs

-We hire over 25 program assistants, current WashU undergraduate and graduate students, who provide academic advice, plan social activities, chaperone field trips, and ensure the rules and regulations of our programs are followed.
+We hire over 20 program assistants, current WashU undergraduate and graduate students, who provide academic advice, plan social activities and ensure the rules and regulations of our programs are followed.
 Our program assistants participate in online and in-person training programs designed for working with youth.
 All staff have passed federal background checks and are CPR/First Aid certified.
 In addition to our program assistants, we hire a team of supervisors to oversee program logistics, act as an emergency resource for parents and students, and supervise program assistants.